urbit/urbit.org-reloaded/content/grants/2023/Git on Urbit.md

 The author will deliver an in-person (if possible) presentation at the Assembly 2023 narrating the story of implementing Git on Urbit, provided that sufficient progress has been made by that time.

+## Supplemental Milestones

+### A. Support for pushing to an Urbit-hosted repository

+With milestone 3, an Urbit ship implements the git `upload-pack` functionality that allows git clients for cloning and pulling updates from a repository hosted on an Urbit-ship.
+To complete git hosting capabilities, a support for pushing to an Urbit-hosted repository is implemented.

+_Reward: 1 star_